aravindmj18/100Hires_Project/README.md

-# AI Development Environment Setup with Cursor, Claude & Codex
+# Cursor IDE Setup with Claude and Codex

-> Documenting a setup of an AI-assisted development workflow;
+> Documenting the setup of Cursor IDE with Claude Code and Codex, including issues and solutions.

 ## What This Is